What are business rates?

 A property's rateable value is an assessment of the annual rent the property would bring if it were available to let on the open market at a fixed valuation date.

-From 1 April 2017, the rateable values will be based on the valuation date of 1 April 2015.
+From 1 April 2017, the rateable value is based on the valuation date of 1 April 2015.
+The next revaluation, which was due to take effect from 1st April 2021, has now been postponed by the Government until 1st April 2023.

-If you think your rateable value may be incorrect, you can find and view your property details on the VOA website.
+If you think the rateable value shown on your bill is incorrect, you can find and view your property details on the VOA website.

 The VOA may alter the value if they believe that the circumstances of the property have changed.
 The ratepayer (and certain others who have an interest in the property) may also in certain circumstances propose a change in value.
 You can find further information about how rateable values are calculated and guidance to submit an appeal on the VOA website.